Brafman, B. & Brafman, O. (2009) Sway: The Irresistible Pull of Irrational Behavior. Broadway Books.

 It’s the good ‘ol ‘foot-in-the-door’ technique.
 If a salesperson gets you to agree to a small sale, they will then attempt to up-sell you, or rehash, their way to a larger commission.
 Every retail clerk on the face of the planet is familiar with this tactic.
 You go in for a new suit and you come out with a whole new wardrobe.
 Not that there is anything inherently wrong with up-selling as everyone has to make a living, but if you are on a limited budget, don’t get caught up in the commitment paradigm.

 A sales company in Bellevue, WA utilizes this technique described in Sway quite frequently.
 Blitz Inc represents an office supply company and performs B2B in-person sales.
 Meaning, they do outside sales to businesses.
 In their training regimen, they often teach employees to get a customer to agree to purchase a simple item, like copy paper, and then suggestively sell other items.
-You should check out what these guys are doing over there in Bellevue at http://www.crunchbase.com/company/blitz-seattle-bellevue.
+You should check out what Blitz Inc in Bellevue is doing.
 It’s actually pretty helpful to some business owners.
 Many buyers aren’t actually aware of the things that they need to purchase until someone suggests it to them.
 Up-selling after someone has committed to a sale isn’t new.
 It just works.

 Marketing Campaigns and Value Attribution per Veritas Inc Atlanta